pstaender/neo4jmapper/README.md

 ## callback-less with generators

-In ECMAScript Harmony specification (nodejs >= 0.11 required) you can use generators, for instance via the suspend library:
+In harmony (nodejs >= 0.11 required) you can use generators to avoid callbacks, for instance via the suspend library:

 ```js
   var Neo4j = require('../src')